ATuray77/flatiron-phase3-cli-project/README.md

 ## cli.py
 ## car.py
 [1] Builds out the cars table
-    -
-[2] Imports important dependencies for the table
+    - the __repr__ function defines the structure of the output display [2] Imports important dependencies for the cars table
     - It imports sqlalchemy from which the foreign key and other table structures are included

 ## owner.py
 [1] Builds out the owners table
+    - the __repr__ function defines the structure of the output display

+[2] Imports important dependencies for the owners table
+    - It imports sqlalchemy, base and session packages to aid in the migration of data to the database
 ## seed.py
 [1] This file contains data that populates the database
 ## session.py